uncomplicate/neanderthal/articles/tutorial_opencl.md

 do: talks to the web, formats and extracts data, does the database dance, recursively compute factorials, and perform other logic-heavy tasks.
-Then, when it has collected the data and stuffed it in a big raw chunk of bazillion primitive floating point numbers it sends it to the device memory and tells the device to run the kernel programs and compute the data.
+Then, when it has collected the data and stuffed it in a big raw chunk of a bazillion primitive floating point numbers it sends it to the device memory and tells the device to run the kernel programs and compute the data.
 When the main program wants to see the results, it has to transfer them from the device memory to the main host memory.